seangeiger/txcache/README.md

 # TxCache: a transactional, self-managing application-level cache

 ## Build procedures (to supplement below):
 on ubuntu 12.04

-PG:
+Postgres installation in pgql
+* make a dir 'pg' in the txcache dir
-* /pqsql congifure  --prefix=PATHTOTXCACHESRC/pg
+* congifure  --prefix=PATHTOTXCACHESRC/pg
 * make
 * you'll need bison and flex to make pgsql (if spt-get bison doesn't work, download the tarball for ubuntu 12.04 specfically)
 * most other dependencies will be obvious
 * make check
 * make install
 * ensure that postgres is installed to a folder called 'pg' in txcache. copy that folder to /src as well

 SRC:
 * make
 * make check
+* should complete without errors
 ----

 This is the implementation of the TxCache system, as described in the